Applications for Marshall Scholarships must be submitted to and endorsed by an accredited US University.

 Candidates may apply in one region only - either that in which they have their permanent home address or ordinary place of residence/employment, or that in which they are studying.
 Any candidate applying in more than one region will automatically be disqualified.

 Candidates may apply for either the one year or two year Scholarship not both.
 Any candidate found applying for both will automatically be disqualified.
-If a student accidentally chooses the wrong application please contact email@example.com and the application form can be changed.
+If a student accidentally chooses the wrong application they can change this themselves within the Application.

-All items including the four letters of recommendation must be submitted online by the authorised contact and received at the regional centre no later than October 1, 2014.
-NB: Academic transcripts must be sent by mail (not online) to the regional centre, one original and five xeroxed copies should be sent and they should be marked with the id code given, and be received no later than 1 October 2014.
+All items including the four letters of recommendation must be submitted online by the authorised contact and received at the regional centre no later than October 1, 2015.
+NB: A PDF of the original official transcripts should be uploaded on line but one hardcopy of the original official transcripts should be sent to the regional centre, marked for attention of Marshall Scholarships, and be received no later than 1 October 2015.